Eojinhee/Eojinhee/README.md

->Cheer up, everyone
+>😄 Cheer up, everyone
 >
->I want to go home
+>✨ I want to go home

 <!--
 **Eojinhee/Eojinhee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.